oguzhankrcb/RiotAutoLogin/README.md

 # RiotAutoLogin
 League Of Legends Automatic Login

-You can use this project for make an Auto Login project for League Of Legends.
+You can use this project to make an Auto Login project for League Of Legends.